ChosenOne1279/docs/content/actions/using-workflows/disabling-and-enabling-a-workflow.md

 Temporarily disabling a workflow can be useful in many scenarios.
 These are a few examples where disabling a workflow might be helpful:

 * A workflow error that produces too many or wrong requests, impacting external services negatively.
-* A workflow that is not critical and is consuming too many minutes on your account.
-* A workflow that sends requests to a service that is down.
+* A workflow that is not a service that is down.
 * Workflows on a forked repository that aren't needed (for example, scheduled workflows).

 {% warning %}